-Three days ago I was watching two of my tennis friends (Sorin and Ady) competing in a very entertaining match.
-Both of them are of about equal level but what got my attention and made me reflect was Sorin’s game, which changed so much compared to the way he played an year ago…
+Three days ago, I watched two of my tennis friends (Sorin and Ady) compete in an entertaining match.
+Both of them are of about equal level, but what got my attention and made me reflect was Sorin’s game, which changed so much compared to the way he played a year ago…

-When I played him last year (for the first time), it was a comfortable match for me and therefore I tried to give him some tips to help his game.
+When I played with him last year (for the first time), it was a comfortable match for me, and therefore I tried to give him some tips to help his game.

-We are still very good friends and occasionally play some matches against each other because he gives me a good work-out for the fact that our clay court is slow and he can run down a lot of balls.
+We are still very good friends, and occasionally play matches against each other – he gives me a good workout for the fact that our clay court is slow and he can run down a lot of balls.

 But what I would like to point out is the fact that Sorin used to have a very weak one-handed topspin backhand: inconsistent and technically awkward.

-Considering that he is a very gifted athlete (he can run a lot and he’s fast due to his soccer experience as a youngster) and having a steady forehand, now, using his slice backhand, he can hit a lot of balls back into the court… Sorin is now one tough opponent for anyone.
+Considering that he is a very gifted athlete (he can run a lot and he’s fast due to his soccer experience as a youngster) and has a steady forehand, now, using his slice backhand, he can hit a lot of balls back into the court… Sorin is now one tough opponent for any player.